mk12/sicp/notes/lecture.md

 - The expressions we get from the `deriv` procedure are ugly.
 - Nothing is simplified, and it is hard to read.

-> The form of the process is expanded from the local rules that you see in the procedure.

 - There is nothing wrong with the rules.
 The solutions is to change the representation to add a simplification step.

-> This is one the pieces of artillery we have in our war against complexity.
+> So the way we might solve this problem is ... change the representation ... it's one of the pieces of artillery we have in our war against complexity. [@3b.p10]

 - We have an abstraction barrier between the rules of differentiation and the representation of algebraic expressions (list structure).